sassoftware/vi-solution-extensions/docs/pages/1-getting-started.md

 npm run create:solution-control-mobile
 ```

-You are prompted to name your solution extension and select the type.
+You are prompted to name your solution extension in PascalCase and select the type.

 This script does the same as the [desktop command](#desktop-solution-extensions), but it imports the newly created module into `components > src > mobile-app.module.ts`.